jmetzger/training-kubernetes-security-en/kubernetes/rbac/create-kubeconfig-with-cert.md

 kubectl certificate approve jochen-authentication
 # or:
 kubectl certificate approve -f jochen-csr.yaml

+# see, that it is approved
+kubectl describe -f jochen-csr.yaml
 ```

 ## Step 5: get the approved certificate to be used